cavoq/PCL/tests/policies/RFC5280-COVERAGE.md

 - [x] Key Usage MUST be critical for CA certificates - `key-usage-critical-for-ca`
 - [x] CA certificates MUST have keyCertSign - `ca-key-cert-sign`
 - [x] Leaf certificates MUST NOT have keyCertSign - `leaf-key-usage-valid`
-- [ ] digitalSignature required for signature verification
-- [ ] keyEncipherment only valid for RSA key transport
-- [ ] keyAgreement only valid for DH/ECDH

-##### 4.2.1.4 Certificate Policies
-- [ ] Certificate policies MAY be present
-- [ ] If critical, only recognized policies allowed
-- [ ] Policy qualifiers properly formed

 ##### 4.2.1.5 Policy Mappings
-- [ ] Policy mappings MAY be present in CA certificates
 - [x] MUST be critical if present - `policy-mappings-critical`

 ##### 4.2.1.6 Subject Alternative Name
 - [x] SAN required if subject is empty - `san-required-if-empty-subject`
 - [x] SAN MUST be critical if subject is empty - `san-critical-if-subject-empty`
-- [ ] SAN entries properly formed (DNS, IP, email, URI)

 ##### 4.2.1.7 Issuer Alternative Name
-- [ ] IAN MAY be present
 - [x] IAN SHOULD NOT be marked critical - `ian-not-critical`

 ##### 4.2.1.8 Subject Directory Attributes